JB395/Bits-to-Target-and-Difficulty/README.md

 ### getstorage "contract address hash"

-Get the storage used by a smart contract, may take some minutes to return.
-Here is the result for the Bodhi token contract.
-Getaccountinfo also returns smart contract storage, plus address, balance and code.
-Can take several 10’s of minutes to return.
+Get the storage used by a smart contract, may take 5 to 10 minutes to return.
+Here is the result for the Bodhi token contract. `getaccountinfo` also returns smart contract storage, plus address, balance, and code.

 ```
 getstorage 6b8bf98ff497c064e8f0bde13e0c4f5ed5bf8ce7